ISG-Siegen/Auto-Surprise/docs/index.rst

 Unfortunately, currently only linux systems are supported, but you can use WSL in windows as well.

 To get started with Auto-Surprise, check out the :ref:`quick_start` guide.
-If you have any issues or doubts, head over to the `Github repository <https://github.com/BeelGroup/Auto-Surprise>`_
+If you have any issues or doubts, head over to the `Github repository <https://github.com/BeelGroup/Auto-Surprise>`_ and create an issue.

 .. toctree::
    :maxdepth: 3